apache/cxf/distribution/src/main/release/samples/ws_transaction/README.md

 ================
 It can wrap the local transaction and create a bridge between the JTA and WSAT transaction.
-From the client side, we use the *JaxWSTxOutboundBridgeHandler* to create a mapping of the JTA and Subordinate WSAT also the *EnabledWSTXHandler* to propagate the WSAT transaction in the SOAP message headers.
+From the client side, we use the *JaxWSTxOutboundBridgeHandler* to create a mapping of the JTA and Subordinate WSAT also the *EnabledWSTXHandler* to propagate the WSAT transaction in the SOAP message headers. see `FirstClient` and `SecondClient`.

 WSAT->JTA bridge in the server side
 ================
-From the server side, we use the *JaxWSSubordinateHeaderContextProcessor* to import the Subordinate WSAT transaction from the outside and the *JaxWSHeaderContextProcessor* to resume the WSAT transaction and the *OptionalJaxWSTxInboundBridgeHandler* to create the bridge the WSAT and JTA.
+From the server side, we use the *JaxWSSubordinateHeaderContextProcessor* to import the Subordinate WSAT transaction from the outside and the *JaxWSHeaderContextProcessor* to resume the WSAT transaction and the *OptionalJaxWSTxInboundBridgeHandler* to create the bridge the WSAT and JTA. see `wstx_handlers.xml`